tywalch/electrodb/README.md

 This change stems from the fact the `facets` is already a defined term in the DynamoDB space and that definition does not fit the use-case of how ElectroDB uses the term.
 To avoid confusion from new developers, the `facets` property shall now be called `composite` (as in Composite Attributes) when supplying an Array of attributes, and `template` while supplying a string.
 These are two independent fields for two reasons:

-1. ElectroDB will validate the Composite Attributes provided map to those in the template (more validation is always nice)
+1. ElectroDB will validate the Composite Attributes provided map to those in the template (more validation is always nice).

 2. Allowing for the `composite` array to be supplied independently will allow for Composite Attributes to remained typed even when using a Composite Attribute Template.